chapel-lang/chapel/doc/rst/language/spec/classes.rst

 lifetime managed by the compiler (:ref:`Class_New`).

-Class instances that are ``unmanaged`` have their lifetime managed explicitly and ``delete`` must be used to reclaim their memory.
+Class instances that are ``unmanaged`` have their lifetime managed explicitly by the programmer.
+The ``delete`` keyword must be used to reclaim their memory.

-No matter the memory management strategy used, class types support *borrowing*.
+Regardless of the memory management strategy used, class types support *borrowing*.
 A ``borrowed`` class instance refers to the same class instance as another variable but has no impact on the lifetime of that instance.
 The process of getting such a reference to an instance is